Sung-Huan/ANNOgesic/docs/source/subcommands.rst

 	**Associated_promoter:** The promoter which is associated with this sRNA.

 	**sRNA_length:** sRNA length.

+	**Coverage_$LIB_NAME:** Shows the coverage information of the libraries about this sRNA. "high" means the highest coverage of the libraries, "low" means the lowest coverage of the libraries, and "avg" represents the average coverage of this sRNA.

 **gffs:** Stores gff files of the sRNA.
 There are also some sub-folders: